 AirSoap is a free-standing purifier designed to clean an entire roomPhoneSoap

 But AirSoap does not have a HEPA filter inside.
-Instead the device is made up graphed collection plates that are washable, and can even be put in the dishwasher, which collect particles that have been polarized and therefore attracted to the plates, said PhoneSoap.
+Instead the device is made up of graphene collection plates that are washable, and can even be put in the dishwasher, and collect particles that have been polarized and therefore attracted to the plates, said PhoneSoap.
 The company adds that its system can capture and kill viruses that are as small as 14.6 nanometers, or .0146 microns.